EMRR-DISE/EDBdata/README.md

 -   `hab_sat_fr_mil`: Counts of pixel values within 4 Cyano Index categories for Franks Tract and Mildred Island for the spring through late fall (May-Dec) in 2020 and 2021
+-   `phyto_edb`: Phytoplankton community data collected by DWR’s Environmental Monitoring Program from 2014-2021 for stations within the Emergency Drought Barrier regions

 ## Installation